UN Sustainable Development Goals

 In 2018, Covestro staged the THINC30 summit in Pittsburgh for the second time.
 “We see ourselves as mediators between business and the non-profit sector,” says Jerry MacCleary, who heads the Covestro business in the US.
 “THINC30 is our way of bringing the United Nations Sustainable Development Goals to the citizens of Pittsburgh, who have really taken them to heart.” (see “Sustainable action for a better future”.)

 THINC30 stands for transforming, harnessing, innovating, navigating and collaborating with a view to making the city more sustainable and inclusive by 2030.
 The event is attended by representatives from the business, academia, non-profit and philanthropic communities – all of whom are united by their interest in Pittsburgh.
-“By bringing together thought leaders and organizations, we are encouraging transformative partnerships that ultimately contribute to the sustainable future of Pittsburgh and the region as a whole,” says Rebecca Lucore, Head of Sustainability and at Covestro in the US.
+“By bringing together thought leaders and organizations, we are encouraging transformative partnerships that ultimately contribute to the sustainable future of Pittsburgh and the region as a whole,” says Rebecca Lucore, Head of Sustainability and Corporate Social Responsibility at Covestro in the US.

 In 2018, more than 500 people registered to learn how they, as businesses, organizations and individuals, can address the biggest sustainability challenges facing Pittsburgh today, tackling topics including poverty, hunger, equity, education and climate change.
 Attendees heard from international, national and local sustainability experts who showed them how they, too, can become change agents in their community.
 They listened to people such as Leah Lizarondo, whose mission is to get food to hungry people, while reducing the food waste that produces greenhouse gases.
 And they heard from social justice attorney Tiffany Sizemore, who is working to disrupt the school-to-prison pipeline that devastates the lives of so many young people of color by unfairly setting them on a path of a lifetime of incarceration for minor infractions, like being late for school.